 Facsimile +1 604 684 1856

 In a consular emergency if you are unable to contact the High Commission or a Consulate you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.

 Natural disasters, severe weather and climate

 Some mountainous areas of Alberta and British Columbia are subject to winter avalanches.
 Skiing, snowboarding and riding skidoos (snow mobiles) on closed trails is unsafe and should not be undertaken.

 During summer, temperatures in many parts of Canada can reach more than 30 degrees Celsius.
-Many areas experiences humid air that can make the temperature feel as much as 10-15 degrees higher.
-These conditions can create the potential for tornadoes, especially across the Prairie provinces of Alberta, Saskatchewan and Manitoba.
+Many areas experience humid air that can make the temperature feel as much as 10-15 degrees higher.
+These conditions can generate severe storms with the potential for tornadoes, especially across the Prairie provinces of Alberta, Saskatchewan and Manitoba.

 Forest fires can occur in Canada during the warmer months (June - August).
 Check local media before visiting forested areas and follow the advice of local authorities.

 The province of British Columbia in western Canada is in an active earthquake zone.
 Although less frequently, earthquakes have also occurred in Quebec and Ontario, in eastern Canada.
 Information on earthquakes is available from Earthquakes Canada.

 Hurricanes can occur in the Atlantic Provinces from June to November and tornadoes occur in some areas of Canada between April and September.
 Environment Canada and the US National Hurricane Centre provide information on hurricanes and tornados.
 In the event of a hurricane or tornado you should monitor local television and radio for up to date information and follow the instructions of authorities.

 All oceanic regions of the world can experience tsunamis, but in the Indian and Pacific Oceans, there is a more frequent occurrence of large, destructive tsunamis because of the many large earthquakes along major tectonic plate boundaries and ocean trenches.
 See the US Tsunami warning Centre website, or the Australian Government's Tsunami Awareness brochure.

 If a natural disaster occurs, follow the advice of local authorities.
 The Government of Canada's 'Get Prepared' website provides information on natural hazards in Canada and advice on how to be prepared.